tannerstell/DepthFirstSearch/README.md

-Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive), and return the maximum length of connected 1s (Excluding paths containing same path).
+Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive), and return the maximum length of connected 1s.

-Problem 2: Return an array of largest to smallest lengths of connecting 1s.
+Problem 2: Return an array of largest to smallest lengths of connecting 1s (Excluding paths containing same path).

 1. Structure: Since this is a two dimensional array, double for loop or DataFrame may be necessary.
 2. Method: Depth-first search method will be useful, as there will be multiple neighbors fulfilling conditions for a given cell.

 Process:
-1. Loop through each column and find the longest path of 1s, backtracking if necessary.
+1. Loop through each row and column
-2. Append the integers of the length of paths to a list.
+2. Call a recursive function that gets the coordinates and values of neighbors.
+3. If the value of the neighbor is a 1, then append it to a list of paths for the current cell. (path)
+4. Recursively call the function again to find neighbors.
+5. Find the maximum length of all of the paths. (paths)